MBoemo/DNAscent/docs/source/workflows.rst

    cd bedgraphs
    python /path/to/DNAscent/scripts/regions2bedgraph.py ../output.regions

+To make things a little more manageable, regions2bedgraph.py puts the bedgraph files into numbered subdirectories such that each contains about 400 reads.
 These bedgraph files can then be viewed in IGV or the UCSC Genome Brower.